 Whether we’re making our own or viewing them online, videos are everywhere these days.
 Although they’re in abundance, it’s hardly a seamless experience to play video files on multiple devices.

-In this post, we reveal the best video converters for Windows and what they have to offer.
-If you don’t want to read the entire post, here’s an at-a-glance look at our top picks:
+We’ve picked the best video converters for Windows 10 and older and reveal what they have to offer.
+If you don’t want to read the entire post, here’s an at-a-glance look at our top picks

 If you’re a Mac user, you can head over to our article dedicated to the best video converters for Mac.